 Acorns — How non-viral referrals let Acorns lower its CAC by 50x

-In Australia, Acorns pays just $4.50 for each new user account it acquires.
-That’s far cheaper than your average PFM tool.
-Today, according to Business Insider, fintech companies are paying anywhere from $300 to $1,000, depending on the lifetime value of their customers.
+In 2017, Acorns payed just $4.50 for each new user account it acquired in Australia.
+That was far cheaper than your average PFM tool.
+According to Business Insider, fintech companies pay anywhere from $300 to $1,000, depending on the lifetime value of their customers.

-Meanwhile, the average customer acquisition cost (CAC) for a British robo-advisor startup, according to SCM Direct, is about $234.
-Even a well-known startup brand like Lending Club still spends about $200 per customer it acquires.
+Meanwhile, the average customer acquisition cost (CAC) for a UK-based robo-advisor startup, according to SCM Direct, was about $234 at that time.
+Even a well-known startup brand like Lending Club was spending about $200 per customer it acquired.

-Acorns, at $4.50 per customer, has reduced its CAC by 50x compared to many of its competitors.
+Acorns, at $4.50 per customer, reduced its CAC by 50x compared to many of its competitors.

-Acorns has an amazingly low cost of acquiring customers largely because they’ve tapped into social sharing in a way that other financial services companies haven’t.
+Acorns has a low cost of acquiring customers largely because it has tapped into social sharing in a way that other financial services companies haven’t.

 Acorns provides strong incentives to share, optimizes the process to make sharing as likely as possible, and ensures that payouts correspond with actually active new users.

 If you’re paying $4.50 per customer, an extra 500,000 users from referral means you’re paying a relatively modest $2.25M.
 If you pay $200 per customer like Lending Club, you’re paying a far less modest $100M.